ejkim000/healthy-cooking-app/README.md

 - Header: top header
 - Container: contains all contents
 - SearchIngredient: Search form, search food ingredient via API
 - NutritIoninfo: Get all food information, include nutrition info.
-See/Hide toggle
+See/Hide toggle.
+Save user's data in the localstorage
 - IngredientInfo: Gather all ingredient's information to show combined nutritions.
 Also shows perservign nutritions as well.
 - Footer: sticky to the bottom